A Chiastic Reconfiguration Of Isaiah 2-4

 Chapter 4 5 Then the Lord will create over all of Mount Zion and over those who assemble there a cloud of smoke by day and a glow of flaming fire by night; over everything the glory will be a canopy.
 6 It will be a shelter and shade from the heat of the day, and a refuge and hiding place from the storm and rain.

 God will spiritually lead the chosen remnant of the Israelites ("Mount Zion" represents all of Israel), as indicated by the "cloud of smoke" and "flaming fire" (see Exodus 13:21-22).
-God will protect the Israelites ("the glory will be a canopy") from the wickedness of the spiritual realm ("heat of day" and "storm and rain" represent the evil of the spiritual realm).
+God will protect the Israelites ("the glory will be a canopy") from the wickedness of the spiritual realm ("heat of day" and "storm and rain" represent the evil of the spiritual realm - cf. Rev. 7:16).

 5.3 Christ's Return in Glory at the Start of the Final Tribulation (unknown date before 2967AD) (Ch 2 Vs 7-22, Ch 4 Vs 1)

-This Period is structured as a series of 3 chiasmi that are regarding the humbling of the wicked at Christ's coming for the rapture.Chiasmus 1: Wealthy idolaters are humbled
+This Period is structured as a series of 3 chiasmi that are regarding the humbling of the wicked at Christ's coming for the rapture.Chiasmus 1: Those who worship idols and the things of this world are punished (2:7-9)

 Chapter 2 7 Their land is full of silver and gold; there is no end to their treasures.
 Their land is full of horses; there is no end to their chariots.

-Many who worship demon gods will be extremely rich ("silver and gold", "treasure"), and they will have all the trappings of wealth ("horses" and "chariots" represent their lavish lifestyle).
+Many around the world will be extremely rich ("silver and gold", "treasure") from living in an advanced society, and they will have all the trappings of wealth ("horses" and "chariots" represent their lavish lifestyle).
+But they will become obsessed with the things of this world, forgetting their God.

-Pivot X: Many around the world worship demon gods (2:8)
+Pivot X: Many around the world worship demon gods (2:8a)

 A1 2:10 The wicked hide from the presence of the Lord